niho/elm-crdt/README.md

 Either way, the updates are guaranteed to always be commutative, associative and (typically) idempotent.

-This library currently implements two basic abstract data types: counters and sets.
+This library currently implements three basic abstract data types: counters, sets and sequences.
 The data types come in several different flavours depending on the specific use case needed (and space/time complexity of the underlying data structure).

 ## Counters
 - **GCounter**: A counter that can only increment.